 Fortunately, most stones less than 10 mm, or about 3/8 of an inch, eventually pass into the bladder and out the body through the urethra.
 Some get stuck and must be removed.
 Occasionally, large stones can block the kidney, leading to infection.
 But , once you have had a stone, you want to prevent another.

-We know what substances cause most stones- chemicals that normally pass through the urine but sometimes build up, harden and form into tiny rock -like structures called calculi.
-95% of stones contain calcium, while the other 5% are made of uric acid a few other minerals.
+We know what substances cause most stones- chemicals that normally pass through the urine but sometimes build up, harden and form into tiny rock-like structures called calculi.
+Calcium causes 95% of calculi, while the other 5% are made of uric acid, struvite, or cystine.

 Drink enough water to produce 2-2.5 quarts/liters of urine every day.